gauravnirmalkumar/AI-Denoise-and-Edge-Enhancement-of-RAW-Images/README.md

 The denoised output will be saved in the output/ directory in 24-bit RGB format.

 ### Pre-trained Model
-You can find the pre-trained model here.
-Download the model and place it in the model_color directory for use in the denoising process.
+You can find the pre-trained model [here]([url](https://drive.google.com/drive/folders/1jF8YF-7SoVpc4y39_lFl25OBFVQmZAWJ)) (model_color.pth file).
+Download the model and place it in the model_color/ directory for use in the denoising process.

 ## Results
 ### Denoising Example